-While searching to incorporate simplicity and reverence into her growing family’s lives, Sara stumbled upon an interesting and completely new (to her) philosophy of education called Waldorf.
-After visiting a live and in person Waldorf school, Sara was smitten and can think of no better way to educate her children.
+While searching to incorporate simplicity and reverence into her growing family’s lives, Sara researched a philosophy of education called Waldorf.
+After visiting a local Waldorf school, Sara found this was exactly what she had been looking for and can think of no better way to educate her children.
 Her passion is to bring the beauty, reverence, and education she herself dreamed of to the children of Houston with an accessible Pre-K through Grade 12 Waldorf school.

-Sara and her husband have two little girls who have both attended Great Oak for several years.
+Sara and her husband have two daughters who both attend Great Oak.

 Great Oak School is proud and honored to be recognized by: